 The Cotswolds is such a versatile area - it can be enjoyed anytime!

 Summer is probably the most attractive part of the year when you can expect better weather.
 This is the time when accommodation prices soar, especially around the Summer school holidays (from mid-July till the end of August).
-Normally attractions, restaurants and tea rooms are flooded with tourists as this is the busiest time of the year.
-However, it might be slightly different this Summer as places re-open again following social distancing guidelines.
+Attractions, restaurants and tea rooms are flooded with tourists as this is the busiest time of the year.

 Autumn is slightly under-valued, in our opinion.
 The English weather still feels summery, sometimes until the end of October.
 The number of tourists drops, especially amongst those with children – unless your trip falls on October school half-term holiday!
 Generally, Autumn accommodation prices are more reasonable and you can get a table at the restaurant without a reservation.